hollowdll/hakjdb/docs/kvdbserver.md

 # Data directory

 The server has a data directory `data/` that is created to the executable's parent directory if it doesn't exist.
-Server specific files are saved to this directory.
+Server-specific files are stored in this directory.

 Here is a list of files in this directory:
-- Configuration file: `.kvdbserver.json`
+- Configuration file: `.kvdbserver.yaml`
 - Log file: `kvdb.log`

 # Logs